puppetlabs/puppetlabs-cd4pe/spec/docs/test_plan.md

 Tested as per initial user

 _UX_: If the user has proceeded with the "root" account and logged in, there is not an obvious path for creating a user account.
 This can be accomplished by logging out and clicking the "Create an account" link on the sign in screen, but this is not intuitive while following the documentation.

+_UX_: What is the expected session length?
+Currently, user sessions do not seem to expire.
+Is this considered a security issue?

 ## Source Control Integration